4 Things You Should Never Cook in Cast Iron

 Once your pan is well-seasoned, no problem at all.
 But when your pan is new, even though it’s seasoned, sticky things like eggs still may present a problem.
 Unless you like brown eggs and a gunky pan, relegate them to a regular nonstick pan for a while.

 The same heat retention that means your steak will get a beautiful brown crust in a cast iron pan will probably be the end of your lovely piece of trout or tilapia.
 Save the delicate fish for the non-stick pan, too.
 But salmon and other meaty fish that can stand the heat are fine.
+Try our cast iron salmon recipe for a perfectly crispy skin and flaky fish.

 There seem to be mixed feelings on this one.
 Some people say that tomatoes or lemons can react with the metal and cause it to leach into the food and break down the seasoning of the pan.
 Others believe that’s a myth.
 And if acidic foods discolor your pan a bit, a baking soda scrub will take care of it.
+(Check out other cast iron cooking mistakes.)

 One thing to note: This list is for traditional cast-iron pans.
 If you’ve got an enamel-coated cast iron pan (like this one), you don’t need to adhere to this list—you can just get cooking!